OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 ### -InputObject

 Specifies the JSON strings to convert to JSON objects.
 Enter a variable that contains the string, or type a command or expression that gets the string.
 You can also pipe a string to `ConvertFrom-Json`.

 The **InputObject** parameter is required, but its value can be an empty string.
-When the input object is an empty string, `ConvertFrom-Json` does not generate any output.
-The **InputObject** value cannot be `$null`.
+When the input object is an empty string, `ConvertFrom-Json` doesn't generate any output.
+The **InputObject** value can't be `$null`.

 ```yaml
 Type: System.String